ResearchComputing/Documentation/docs/compute/monitoring-resources.md

  'suacct' (SU usage for each user of a specified account over N days)

- 'suuser' (SU usage for a specfied user over N days)
+ 'suuser' (SU usage for a specified user over N days)

  'seff' (CPU and RAM efficiency for a specified job)